 Wills and Trusts Distribute Your Property If You Pass Away

-If you do not put legal documents in place to provide for distribution of your assets and property when you pass away, California law will decide who receives your property.
+If you do not put legal documents in place to provide for the distribution of your assets and property when you pass away, California law will decide who receives your property.
 You avoid this undesirable consequence by including a will — and often a trust — in your estate plan.

 Most estate plans include a Last Will and Testament, which is the formal name for the legal document commonly referred to as a “will.”
 The role of a will is different in individual estates.